darmeanu21/Data-Analytics-Projects/README.md

 How to Run the Project:
 Clone or download this repository.
 Ensure you have Python installed (version 3.8 or higher is recommended).
+Make sure to change the location in movies = pd.read_csv(r'C:\Users\emili\Downloads\imdb_movies.csv') as your computer will almost surely not have it stored in the same place.
 Run the cells in the notebook sequentially to replicate the analysis.

 Results and Insights
 This project provides answers to the research questions with supporting visualizations, including:
 Future Improvements
 Expand the analysis to include trends over time (e.g., how genres' popularity evolves).
 Create more visualizations using Seaborn